nickrakovsky/docs/docs/api/appointments.md

 curl -H "Authorization: Token [api_token]" https://[location_subdomain].datadocks.com/api/v1/appointments
 ```

-If your API token is `12345`, and your location subdomain is `toronto.acme` this would look like:
+If your API token is `12345`, and your location subdomain is `toronto-acme` this would look like:

 ```
-curl -H "Authorization: Token 12345" https://toronto.acme.datadocks.com/api/v1/appointments
+curl -H "Authorization: Token 12345" https://toronto-acme.datadocks.com/api/v1/appointments
 ```

 You can pass the following parameters to filter the list of appointments returned: